muzakon/feraset-case-study/readme.md

 ## 3. Changes I made && Assumptions

 - I created a Google Cloud Task queue which is not mentioned in your case-study.
+- I used simple prints for logging errors etc. in Cloud Functions.
+It annoys me but otherwise I need to install GCP's Logging libraries etc. I'd to it in real-world application to make logs seem like in real log structure.
 - I created an X button at right most of prompt area's counter, since its not shown in Figma but added to template.
 This button resets user's prompt.
 - I added Pydantic for .env management in Cloud Functions.
 - I created a method called "is_failed" in my Python code.
 This method decides randomly if the generation is done or failed.
 By default, its failed by 30% chance.